Genie Francis: Other projects

-Francis owned a store called The Cherished Home.
-It was located at 31 Searsport Avenue, Belfast, Maine 04915, and they also sold items online.
-The store sold cottage furnishings and home accessories.
+Francis owned a store called The Cherished Home in East Belfast, Maine.
+The store sold cottage-style furnishings, antiques and home accessories.
 Francis sold the store in August 2012, due to her workload on The Young and the Restless.
 The store closed in the fall of 2012.

 In May 2007, Francis began appearing in magazine advertisements as a spokesperson for the Medifast Diet, claiming she lost 30 pounds as of December 2007, using the diet.

 In November 2009, Francis along with her brothers, Ivor Jr. and Kenneth released It's Christmas Time Again.
 They decided to donate a part of all record sales to the Sisters of Saint Francis Children's Mission in Cuernavaca, a mission founded by her cousin Sister Margaret.
 Francis decided to donate all of her proceeds/sales to this mission.
 This endeavor was a project involving various members of her family.